ketai/ketai.org/README.md

 The directory to locate the files for Woods in OSX : /usr/local/lib/node_modules/woods

-By default the content is located in the example subfolder
+By default the content is located in the example subfolder.

 To export the static HTML Pages :